LangGraph-GUI/LangGraph-learn/02 LangGraph Hello World/README.md

 This project demonstrates the use of the `langgraph` library to create a simple workflow graph with two nodes.
 Each node represents a function that processes input data and passes it to the next node.

+This tutorials is refer to [Learn LangGraph - The Easy Way](https://www.youtube.com/watch?v=R8KB-Zcynxc).

 ## Environment Setup

 ### Prerequisites